Table of Contents

 Can federal cannabis convictions be expunged?

-As of now, federal cannabis convictions remain challenging to expunge due to the lack of comprehensive federal expungement legislation.
+As of now, federal convictions remain challenging to expunge due to the lack of comprehensive federal expungement legislation.

 How can individuals begin the expungement process?